Staff Fellow — Division of Systems Biology

-Dr. Pang received an M.D. from North China Coal Medical College, China in 1993 with 2nd highest G.P.A. among over 300 students.
-As a result, she was selected to enter the most prestigious hospital in China–Peking Union Medical College Hospital for further training in Endocrinology and started her research career in the cardiovascular field.
-In 1998, Dr. Pang received a scholarship from University of Montreal and later joined Montreal Heart Institute to study ion channel remodeling in heart failure and atrial fibrillation.
-In 2005, she was recruited as a faculty member of the Department of Pharmacology & Toxicology at the University of Arkansas for Medical Sciences (UAMS), where she collaborated with other scientists and developed a NIH-funded RO1 project to provide novel long-term therapy for hypertension.
-She was one of the Principle Investigators (PI) of a multiple (two)-PI grant.
-In December 2011, Dr. Pang joined the FDA as a Commissioner’s Fellow and received intensive regulatory science training.
-Upon graduation, she was converted to a FDA Staff Fellow and joined the NCTR officially in December 2013.
-Currently, Dr. Pang is serving as the PI of three NCTR protocols, one of which is supported by the FDA Center for Drug Evaluation and Research (CDER).
-Dr. Pang has established wide and diverse collaborations with scientist from other centers of the FDA, academia, and industry and received the NCTR Director's Award in 2015 and 2018.
+Dr. Pang received an M.D. from North China Coal Medical College, China in 1993 with the second highest grade point average among 300+ students.
+As a result, she was selected to enter the most prestigious hospital in China (Peking Union Medical College Hospital) for further training in endocrinology and started her research career in the cardiovascular field.
+In 1998, Dr. Pang received a scholarship from the University of Montreal and later joined the Montreal Heart Institute to study ion channel remolding in heart failure and atrial fibrillation.
+In 2005, she was recruited as a faculty member of the Department of Pharmacology & Toxicology at the University of Arkansas for Medical Sciences (UAMS), where she collaborated with other scientists and developed an NIH-funded RO1 project to provide novel long-term therapy for hypertension.
+She was one of the principle investigators (PI) of a two-PI grant.
+In December 2011, Dr. Pang joined FDA as a commissioner’s fellow and received intensive regulatory science training.
+Upon graduation, she was converted to an FDA staff fellow and joined NCTR officially in December 2013.
+Currently, Dr. Pang is serving as the PI on three NCTR protocols, one of which is supported by the FDA Center for Drug Evaluation and Research (CDER).
+Dr. Pang has established wide and diverse collaborations with scientist from other FDA centers,, academia, and industry and she received the NCTR Director's Award in 2015 and 2018.
 She also received a CDER Director's Special Citation Award in 2018.

 Professional Societies/National and International Groups

 Health and Environmental Sciences Institute (HESI) Cardiac Safety Committee

 2014 – Present